dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 processed as part of the query/response stream, and may wish to be able to analyse these malformed inputs as, for example, possible attack vectors.
 Therefore these interactions with the name server should be recorded where possible, but flagged as malformed.

-QUESTION: Should a valid DNS header include additional conditions:
+QUESTION: Should a valid DNS header include additional conditions?

 * The flags and codes words has valid values for operation code and response code.
 * A query has response code 0.
 * All zero bits are set to 0.